Zero down your fridge and freezer for Christmas

 Take the time now to zero down your fridge, freezer and pantry by eating the food you already have.

-Challenge yourself to see whether you can live off the contents of your fridge, freezer and pantry until the 22nd of December- without buying any more food.
+Challenge yourself to see whether you can live off the contents of your fridge, freezer and pantry for a week- without buying any more food.
 This will help you clear out all those odds and ends that are taking up space or have been hanging around for way too long.

 You will also have saved a whole lot of grocery money which you can use to buy those last minute extra Christmas treats or gifts.

-Emptying your cupboards, fridge and freezer also means that you’ll have plenty of room to store your turkey, ham and drinks in the lead up to Christmas.
+Emptying your cupboards, fridge and freezer also means that you’ll have plenty of room to store your turkey, ham and drinks in the lead up to Christmas and then room to freeze those post Boxing Day leftovers.

 Read on for our tips on how to zero down your fridge, freezer, and cupboards.